 Basically anything that’s “Traeger grilled” would work great here.

-Though if you had something like smoked pork tenderloin or a slow smoked tri tip going, you could always smoke the potatoes for longer for the first part of the cook and crank the temperature at the end while the meat rests.
+Though if you had something like smoked pork tenderloin or a slow smoked tri tip going, you could always smoke the potatoes for longer for the first part of the cook (my smoked sweet potatoes go for 3 hours at 250ºF) and crank the temperature at the end while the meat rests.

 Now, it’s time to get grilling.
 If you have a question about these pellet smoker smashed potatoes, drop it in the comments below.
 And if you try this recipe and love it, we always appreciate recipe reviews!